deerwoman31/ReGameDLL_CS/README.md

 ## How can use it?
 Arrested capital))))
+ReGameDLL_CS is fully compatible with
+## What is this?
+Regamedll_CS is a result of reverse engineering of original library mod HLDS (build 6153beta) using DWARF debug info embedded into linux version of HLDS, cs.so

+## Goals of the project
+* Provide more stable (than official) version of Counter-Strike game gaming with extended API for mods and plugins

-ReGameDLL_CS is fully compatible with official mod CS 1.6 / CZero by Valve.
+## How can use it?official mod CS 1.6 / CZero by Valve.
 All you have to do is to download binaries and replace original mp.dll/cs.so

 ## Downloads
 * [Release builds](https://github.com/s1lentq/ReGameDLL_CS/releases)